Alakhdeepsingh/Alakhdeepsingh/README.md

 <img src="https://komarev.com/ghpvc/?username=alakhdeepsingh&label=Profile%20views&color=0e75b6&style=flat" alt="alakhdeepsingh" /> -->

 - I am an Information Technology Engineering graduate of 2023 with a BTech degree from GNDEC Ludhiana 🏛️.
-I am passionate about Full Stack development 🚀 and Open Source Contribution 💻.
-My areas of interest include Web Design and Development, Database Management, and Competitive Coding.
-I am a curious person who wants to explore every tech stack 💡 .
+As a passionate Frontend Developer 💻 and Open Source Contribution, I have proficiency in React.js, TypeScript, Redux, JavaScript, HTML, and CSS.
+I specialize in building dynamic and intuitive web applications that provide exceptional user experiences.
+With a solid foundation in frontend technologies, I am dedicated to crafting clean and efficient code.
+Let's connect and discuss how I can contribute to your next front-end project.
 My goal is to solve real-life problems using technology and create an impact ✨.

 - 🔷 **I am currently looking for Full-Time opportunities in the Tech.**